rubygems/rfcs/text/0008-scoped-gems.md

 1. It is a frugal change to the RubyGems gem specification that is mostly a naming standard.
 It removes validation around gem naming on `gem build` and `gem install`, and adds validation for first-time gem publishing via `gem push`.
 2. Avoids changes to the Ruby library (and its versions) and how gems are required.
-3. Similar to reserved prefixes for verified publishers (like [NuGet](https://github.com/NuGet/Home/wiki/NuGet-Package-Identity-Verification)) but it can be considered as a *reserved suffix*.
+3. Similar to reserved prefixes for verified publishers (like [NuGet](https://github.com/NuGet/Home/wiki/NuGet-Package-Identity-Verification)).
+This approach can be considered as a *reserved suffix*.
-4. Possible removal of “blacklisted” gem names as important gem names can be migrated to scopes, i.e. `socket@ruby`.
+4. Eventual removal of "blacklisted" gem list as important standard Ruby gem names are migrated to scopes (i.e. `socket@ruby`, no need to reserve `socket`).

 ## Alternative 1 - Reserved Prefixes